BenningtonCS/tristanryerparke/Gradient Ascent/readme.md

 This vector form allows us to describe each review as a vector with respect to the entire dataset.
 This vector then becomes the input for the training, and each review status as positive or negative is the output.

+## Training ##

+In train_model.py, the preprocessed data is imported and a bias term is added.

+The weights are initalized and the stochastic gradient ascent is started.
+With each major iteration, a y_hat is generated for each input x, error is calculated and the weights are updated.

+Once the number of max iterations are reached, the program saves the weights to the local directory via pickle.

+## Testing ##

+In test_model.py, the preprocessed test data is imported, bias term is added, and variables to record true positves, true negatives, false positives and false negatives are initialized.
+A y_hat is then calculated by multiplying the test inputs with the weights from training.
+This y_hat is then iterated through, analyzed for error, and the type of error is classified as tp, tn, fp, fn.
+These values are counted across each example of y_hat.
+Data about the accuracy of the model is printed.